 I declined both of them for reasons that can only be explained as self-preservation and fear.

-I saw first hand how James MacDonald destroyed people who spoke out about him.
-I knew he lied about people and I didn’t want to be a target.
+I saw firsthand how James MacDonald destroyed people who spoke out about him.
+I didn't want to be a target.
 I admit I was a coward and scared.
 I liked my life and my ministry was doing well.
-The word of the “little people” against those in the “Christian famous circles” historically hadn’t made a difference anyway.
+The word of the “little people” against those in the “Christian famous circles” historically hadn't made a difference anyway.
 (But I was wrong … the voice of so many has made a difference.)